Q: What programs do you offer for beginner skaters?

 Q: What is House League?

 A: The House League is designed to foster a love for the game while developing basic skills.
 The league promotes creativity and fosters the development of basic skills by letting the kids just play the game.
-The House League meets twice a week for games.Players should have some basic skill and permission from the Initiation Program Director to enter the House League.
+The House League meets once per weekend for games.Players should have some basic skill and permission from the Initiation Program Director to enter the House League.

 Q: What is Travel Hockey?

 A:Travel hockey is designed for the more experienced hockey player to play at a higher level of competition.
 The Richmond Thunder organization offers teams from Mite to Midget levels.
 Players compete with and against the best players in the area during league play, non league games, and tournaments.
 Teams practice 2 to 3 times per week and play games on the weekends.
 Our teams compete in the Long Island Hockey League.
 After teams are picked in April, they will begin practices in August and conclude the season in March.

 Q: What are the ages for Hockey?

 Peewee 12 and under

 Midget 16 16 and under

 High School players currently in high school